Keenan Allen Player Prop Bets for NFL Week 6 | Los Angeles vs. Baltimore 10/17/2021

 Keenan Allen Player Prop Bets for NFL Week 6 - Los Angeles vs. Baltimore

-There will be player props available for Keenan Allen ahead of Sunday's NFL action at 1:00 PM ET live on CBS.
-Allen and the Los Angeles Chargers (4-1) take the field against the Baltimore Ravens (4-1) in Week 6 at M&T Bank Stadium.
+Ahead of Sunday's game, here are the key stats and trends you need to know about Keenan Allen and his player prop bet options.
+He'll take the field starting at 1:00 PM ET on CBS.
+Allen's Los Angeles Chargers (4-1) and the Baltimore Ravens (4-1) take the field in Week 6 at M&T Bank Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.